aniva/theperfectkitebar/hardware/quick_release/README.md

 Additional parts procured from hardware suppliers, e.g. aliexpress.com or [macmastercarr](https://www.mcmaster.com/)

-- Marine grade stainless bolts M6 lengh of 25mm - 2 pieces and 2 nuts
+- Marine grade stainless or titanium socket head bolts M6 lengh of 25mm - 2 bolts and 2 nuts
 - Titanium tube for two spacers of 13mm with OD 8mm and ID 6mm

 ### Variant 6